mathgizmo/gizmo/README.md

-Also install angular cli https://angular.io/guide/quickstart Run *npm install* into ci folder to install required npm modules Use *ng build --prod* into ci folder to build angular app and see your changes under apache
+Also install angular cli https://angular.io/guide/quickstart Run *npm install* into ci folder to install required npm modules Copy ci/src/app/globals.ts.distr to ci/src/app/globals.ts and set you variables there Use *ng build --prod* into ci folder to build angular app and see your changes under apache